Volatility-DAO/DAO-Proposals/Proposal-Steps.md

 3. Describe your idea in the text of the post.
 4. Ask questions that you need to turn your idea into a draft proposal.

-There is no time requirement for how long an idea is in the forum before posting it as a proposal but it is best practice to get feedback on your idea.
+There is no time requirement for how long an idea must be posted in the forum before adding it as a proposal but it is best practice to get feedback on your idea.

 ## Step 2 - Proposal